 They also created a sense of community and a real eco-system for devs to thrive in:

 TTFHW is a metric used to know how much time a developer would need to publish their first “Hello World” using a platform or API.
-If you don’t have it yet, it should be one of your north star metric as it includes adoption, usage, marketing and support performance information.
+If you don’t have it yet, it should be one of your north star metrics as it includes adoption, usage, marketing and support performance information.

 Time To First Hello World is the time spent by a developer to reach an MVP with your API.